Murder of Daniel Morgan: Collapse of trial

-In 2009 the trial of Rees, Fillery, the Vian brothers and Cook began at the Old Bailey.
+In 2009 the trial of Rees, Fillery, the Vian brothers and James Cook began at the Old Bailey.
 In February 2010, the trial judge dismissed a key supergrass witness and a stay of prosecution was ordered in Fillery's case.
 In November 2010, a second supergrass witness was dismissed, James Cook was discharged, and in January 2011, a third supergrass witness was dismissed, after accusations that police had failed to disclose that he was a registered police informant.

 In March 2011, Director of Public Prosecutions Sir Keir Starmer abandoned the case.
 Rees and his former brothers-in-law were acquitted, because the prosecution were unable to guarantee the defendants' right to a fair trial.
 Charges against Fillery and another had already been dropped.
 The case had not reached the stage of considering whether the defendants had murdered Morgan but was still dealing with preliminary issues.
 The judge, Mr Justice Maddison, mentioned the case's vastness and complexity, involving some of the longest legal argument submitted in a trial in the English criminal courts.
 While he considered that the prosecution had been "principled" and "right" to drop the case, the judge observed that the police had had "ample grounds to justify the arrest and prosecution of the defendants".

 In the course of the five inquiries, some 750,000 documents associated with the case, most of them not computerised, had been assembled.
 Some of these related to evidence provided by the criminal "supergrasses" that the defence claimed was too unreliable to be put to a jury.
 In March 2011, four additional crates of material not disclosed to the defence were found.
 This followed earlier problems with crates of documents being mislaid and discovered by chance.
 Nicholas Hilliard QC, appearing for the CPS, acknowledged the police could not be relied upon to ensure access to documents that the defence might require and the prosecution was fatally undermined as a result.

 The Metropolitan Police's senior homicide officer, Detective Chief Superintendent Hamish Campbell, apologised to the family, acknowledging the impact on the case of police corruption in the past.
 "This current investigation has identified, ever more clearly, how the initial inquiry failed the family and wider public.
 It is quite apparent that police corruption was a debilitating factor in that investigation."

 While indicating a satisfactory relationship with the police officers present, Morgan's family condemned the way police and the Crown Prosecution Service had investigated the case and their failure to bring anyone to trial.
 For much of the family's 24-year-long campaign for justice, they had encountered "stubborn obstruction and worse at the highest levels of the Metropolitan Police", an impotent police complaints system and "inertia or worse" on the part of successive governments.